-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - What are signs of CTS?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Prevention involves educating employees and employers to identify risk factors.

 What is treatment for a RSI? → Identifying the precipitating activity, modification of activity, pain management with heat/cold application, rest, physical therapy, for strengthening and conditioning, and lifestyle changes.